petronetto/petronetto.github.io/resumve.md

     - currencylayer: https://currencylayer.com
     - financelayer: https://apilayer.com/marketplace/financelayer-api

-    Additionally, I provided maintenance and performed extensive rewrites for several other APIs within the portfolio.
+    I also maintained and rewrote several APIs in the portfolio, optimizing them for better performance, reduced latency, and improved scalability.

     Stack used:

     PHP (Symfony), Python, Mongo, Elasticsearch, Node.js, Docker, AWS

-2019-01 2019-10
+Jan 2019/Oct 2019
 :   **Senior Software Engineer - Shpock**

     At Shpock I helped to create new features, refactor legacy code and bug fixes.
-    I also successfully achieved to increase exponentially the number of unit test in the codebase.
+    I also successfully achieved to increase exponentially the number of unit tests in the codebase.

     Some of my main duties also include:

     - Collaborate and share knowledge with other team members
-    - Help maintain code quality, organization, and automatization
+    - Help maintain code quality, organization, and automation
     - Write unit and automation tests

     Stack used:

     PHP, Docker, MongoDB, Elasticsearch

-2016-05 2018-08
+May 2016/Aug 2018
 :   **Lead Software Engineer - PicPay**

     At PicPay, I was privileged to lead a talented team in the development of microservices,